 Sugar and Pineapple - those two words used to be synonymous with Hawaii.
-In a year where Hawaiians of Filipino decent are celebrating their 100th anniversary in the islands, one of the two cash crops which brought them to Hawaii along with immigrants from China and Japan is facing another long-time grower abandoning the islands for cheaper production elsewhere.
+In the same year that Hawaiians of Filipino decent celebrated their 100th anniversary in the islands, one of the two cash crops which brought them to Hawaii along with immigrants from China and Japan faced abandoning the islands for cheaper production elsewhere.

-Citing the expense of growing pineapple in Hawaii when it can be produced much cheaper elsewhere in the world, Del Monte's decision will leave about 700 pineapple workers without a job.
+Citing the expense of growing pineapple in Hawaii when it can be produced much cheaper elsewhere in the world, Del Monte's decision left about 700 pineapple workers on Oahu without a job back in 2008.

 History of Hawaiian Pineapple